venelin/POUMM/cran-comments.md

+## Fixed errors

+* Fixed problem with too big tarball size (reduced to 1948832 bytes on my system).
+* Fixed problematic urls in vignettes.

 ## Previous errors

 All previous errors that caused the Archiving of the package in February 2018 have been fixed.
 These were: